Duck Amuck: Plot

 As Daffy tries once again to negotiate with the animator to have an understanding, a black curtain falls on him.
-After failing to keep the curtain up with a stick (and trying to push the curtain up), Daffy goes ballistic and rips it apart.
+After failing to keep the curtain up, Daffy goes ballistic and rips it apart.
 Now at the end of his rope, Daffy demands for the cartoon to resume, only to become even more frustrated when the animator attempts to end it.
-Daffy suggests that he and the animator go their separate ways and, hoping against hope that nothing further will happen, begins a dance routine which is quickly interrupted when the film runs out of alignment, resulting in two Daffys on the screen.
+Daffy suggests that he and the animator go their separate ways and, hoping against hope that nothing further will happen, begins a dance routine which is quickly interrupted when the film runs out of alignment, resulting in two Daffys on screen.
 They argue with each other and almost start a fight, but one Daffy is quickly erased just before the other attempts to get physical.

 Daffy is then drawn into an airplane, which he excitedly flies around in until a mountain is drawn in his path.
-The plane crashes into it (off-screen), leaving Daffy with nothing but the plane's steering wheel and windshield.
+The plane crashes into it, leaving Daffy with nothing but the plane's steering wheel and windshield.
 He jumps out of the plane's remains and floats downward with his parachute, which is replaced with an anvil.
 Crashing to the ground, a disoriented Daffy hammers the anvil while dizzily reciting "The Village Blacksmith".
 The animator changes the anvil into an artillery shell, which explodes after a few more hammer strikes.
-Daffy finally snaps and angrily demands to know who the animator is, only to have the animator draw a door and closes it on Daffy.
-The camera pulls back and the animator is revealed to be Bugs Bunny at a drawing table, who turns around and says to the audience: "Ain't I a stinker?"
+Daffy finally snaps and angrily demands to know who the animator is, only for them to draw a door in front of Daffy and close it on him.
+The camera pulls back to show the animator's drawing table and they are revealed to be Bugs Bunny, who says to the audience, "Ain't I a stinker?".